fasrc/helmod/doc/FAQ.md

 Note that the `fasrcsw-rpmbuild-Comp` and `fasrcsw-rpmbuild-MPI` scripts echo out the above such commands that they run, so use those a reference.

-Since the fasrcsw system is designed to build apps against *all* relevant combinations, so be sure to run the main `fasrcsw-rpmbuild-Comp` or `fasrcsw-rpmbuild-MPI` script after you've solved the issue with the specific dependency.
+Since the fasrcsw system is designed to build apps against *all* relevant combinations, so be sure to run the main `fasrcsw-rpmbuild-Comp` or `fasrcsw-rpmbuild-MPI` script after you've solved the issue with the specific combination.

 ### How do I configure the default sets of compiler and MPI implementations used to build apps?

-The bash arrays `FASRCSW_COMPS` and `FASRCSW_MPIS` in `setup.sh` define these.
+The arrays `FASRCSW_COMPS` and `FASRCSW_MPIS` in `setup.sh` define these.
+Note that since these are arrays, a simple `echo $FASRCSW_COMPS` is misleading (it only prints the first), and, like all bash arrays, they cannot be exported to subshells.

 ### How do I package pre-built binaries?

 See [this FAQ item](FAQ.md#how-do-i-compile-manually-instead-of-using-the-rpmbuild-macros) about building manually instead of using the macros.

 * The `%setup` section should just unpack the files, same as if they were sources.
-Alternatively, they can even be put in SOURCES pre-unpacked and `%prep` can do nothing; that's is more efficient, but more cumbersome for sharing).
+Alternatively, they can even be put in SOURCES pre-unpacked and `%prep` can do nothing; that's more efficient, but also more cumbersome for sharing).
 * The `%build` section can be blank (aside from standard template code).
 * The `%install` section can just copy files directly from `%{_topdir}/BUILD/%{name}-%{version}` (or `%{_topdir}/SOURCES/%{name}-%{version}` if pre-unpacked) to `%{buildroot}/%{_prefix}`.

 Note that rpmbuild does a lot of stripping and prelinking by default, and this often causes problems with pre-built binaries.
+See `%define __os_install_post %{nil}` for skipping those steps.